RestorationsSOS.com - Fire and Water Damage Restoration

 Refrigerant Dehumidifier

-Refrigerant dehumidifier circulates moist air thru cold coils that reduce the temperature to the saturation point where moisture condenses and then collected into a bucket.
+A refrigerant dehumidifier circulates moist air through cold coils that reduce the temperature to the saturation point where moisture condenses and then collected into a bucket.
 A high capacity refrigerant dehumidifier can remove about 5 gallons in 24 hours.
 The main disadvantage is that performance deteriorates as the air becomes cooler.

 Desiccant Dehumidifier